Communitywide Greenhouse Gas Reduction and Climate Change Adaptation (Communitywide CAP) Project

 The County is currently working on the Climate Action Plan – Communitywide Greenhouse Gas Reduction and Climate Change Adaptation (Communitywide CAP) project which will complete the second phase of the County's multi-phase CAP process.
-The Communitywide CAP will use the process recommended by Cool California, shown in Figure 2, below, in order to 1) update the unincorporated County's GHG inventory and forecasts, 2) determine the GHG reduction targets which are required, and 3) propose measures to achieve the required GHG reductions for the entire County.'
+The Communitywide CAP will use a modified version of the process recommended by ICLEI-Local Governments for Sustainability, shown in Figure 2, below, in order to 1) update the unincorporated County's GHG inventory and forecasts, 2) determine the GHG reduction targets which are required, and 3) propose measures to achieve the required GHG reductions for the entire County.

 Additionally, to prepare for climate change impacts (e.g. impacts related to precipitation, flooding, heat waves, wildfires, air quality, water supply, water quality, natural ecosystems, and agriculture), the Communitywide CAP will use the process identified by California Climate Adaptation Planning Guide, shown in Figure 3, below.
 In the process, steps 1 through 5 guide the preparation of the vulnerability assessment, and steps 6 through 9 guide the development of an adaptation strategy.

 Figure 2: Climate Action Planning Process